-Additionally, a new perched groundwater well installed outside the current defined extent of the southeast lobe of the perched aquifer indicates that water and contamination have migrated further to the southeast.
-PTX06-1182 was installed in 2016 with sampling conducted in early October.
-Results indicate the presence of the HEs 4-amino-2,6-DNT and RDX at concentrations exceeding the PQL and GWPS (results of 6.73 and 15 $\mu$ g/L and GWPS of 1.2 and 2 $\mu$ g/L, respectively).
-A confirmation sample confirmed the presence of 4-amino-2,6-DNT and RDX at similar concentrations.
-Pantex plans to install new downgradient wells in 2017 to determine perched groundwater and contaminant extent.
+New perched groundwater wells installed outside the previously defined extent of the southeast lobe of the perched aquifer indicates that water and contamination have migrated further to the southeast.
+Results indicate the presence of the HEs 4-amino-2,6-DNT and RDX at concentrations exceeding the PQL and GWPS (up to 8.6 and 1,280 $\mu$ g/L and GWPS of 1.2 and 2 $\mu$ g/L, respectively).
+Movement of the plumes in this area appears to be associated with faster groundwater flow paths along channel-type features in the top of the FGZ.
+Pantex is actively working to determine the downgradient extent of the plume and has already completed a line of injection wells as part of an extension to the Southeast ISB remedy for perched groundwater to intercept this plume as it migrates to the southeast.